a3chron/gith/README.md

 > [!NOTE]
 > If you get any output when running `go install github.com/a3chron/gith@latest`,
-> you probably don't have this issue.
+> you probably just discovered some other bug.
-> Consider opening an issue.
+> Consider opening an issue at [Featurebase](https://gith.featurebase.app/) or GitHub.

 Sometimes it takes some time for the go proxy server to recognize a new release, so it is possible that the latest release for the proxy server is still the old one.